caiton1/CS386-Meal-Creation-App/README.md

 ## installation
 1. install python3 if you do not have it
-2. execute: pip -r requirements.txt
+2. execute: pip install -r requirements.txt
 3. Depending on your system you will run:
     * windows: python website/views.py
     * linux:  python3 website/views.py